poov1n/Projects/Bufffer Overflow (Free Float FTP)/readme.md

 In the Registers, we could see the ESP and EIP values.
 We can see the "A" characters that we passed to the application.In the EIP we could see it is showing as 41414141 which states that EIP holds 4 bytes of characters.(41 is the hex value of "A")
 Right-click the ESP value and select Follow in Dump</br>
 <img src = "https://imgur.com/9YfnZou.png" height="40%" width="40%"></br>
-In the bottom left box, we can see the "A" characters, lets note down the Address from which the character started till it crashed.</br>
+In the bottom left box, we can see the "A" characters, Let's note down the Address from which the character started till it crashed.</br>
 <img src = "https://imgur.com/lxE8ncn.png" height="40%" width="40%"></br>
 <img src = "https://imgur.com/OacB96Y.png" height="40%" width="40%"></br>